 A judge has the power to rule that the agreement is not valid if it fails to meet any of these criteria.

-If you would like to know more about the legal aspects of prenuptial agreements, you can follow the links on the next page.
+If you would like to know more about the legal aspects of prenuptial agreements, you can follow the links below.